Groschenroman/web-kurs/README.md

 Check your device settings.
 Don't use apps if the service is available in browser.
 (Use Firefox)
 Close apps after usage completely.
+Don't trust link _texts_.
+Don't trust emails that you didn't expect.
+At least _don't click_ on links!

 ### Infos